Walter0697/Dinder/README.md

 ###### DragContainer.java
 - copied from stackoverflow
 - to control the alpha of the drag shader so that it can simulate dragging effect for the app
+###### InputFilterMinMax.java
+- copied from stackoverflow
+- to control the maximum value and minimum value for text input like duration and calorie

 ##### Functional classes:
 ###### ImageProcessor.java